In the Lines of Mariana Sabido

 Cinema, watching a lot of cinema.
 Looking at children's books.
 Writing at night.
 Listening to other people tell their stories.

-"How Long Does a Day Last" - Susana Moreira Marques.
-I read it when I had a tiny baby, and it resonated with me.
-Now I'm reading "The Correspondent."
+"Quanto tempo tem um dia" (How long is a day) - Susana Moreira Marques.
+I read it when I had a tiny baby and it resonated with me.
+Now I'm reading "A Correspondente."

 An artist who inspires you.